llaisdy/speechcluster/README.md

 At the moment, the only audio format supported by SpeechCluster is Microsoft's RIFF format (.wav).
 Furthermore, SpeechCluster assumes audio signals are mono.
 For this reason, the unix utility `sox` will be useful.
 Linux distributions will have this.
 The `sox` homepage is: <http://sox.sourceforge.net>.

-### Download & Installation
+### Local Installation

-I hope to publish SpeechCluster to pypi soon, but in the meantime, speechCluster.py and all the command-line tools below are in the speechcluster directory in this repo.
+As well as downloading from pypi, speechCluster.py and all the command-line tools below are in the speechcluster directory in this repo.
 The cli can be accessed via `python -m speechcluster` or, better, by installing locally with [build](https://pypi.org/project/build/), as in:

 ```
 $ pip install -r requirements-packaging.txt